 My visit to Jakarta bookended a rail-themed trip that started in KL by attending a Southeast Asia Rail forum.
 I then went to Palembang to see their new light rail, then got the coal-subsidised railway of South Sumatra.

 The airport rail is a game-changer for visitors to Jakarta as the station stops near enough to two big hotel areas.
 I remember the last time I was in Jakarta being stuck in traffic from the airport for about 2 hours.
 This time I got the train to BNI City station and got a taxi for the last part.
-On the train from Soekarno–Hatta International Airport I thought about how my current and former home base cities (Saigon and Melbourne) still don’t have an airport train.
+On the train from Soekarno–Hatta International Airport, I thought about how my current and former home base cities (Saigon and Melbourne) still doesn’t have an airport train.
+Jakarta is now one of the few cities in Southeast Asia with an airport railway.

 [Soekarno–Hatta Airport Rail Link in Jakarta.]